 About the Awards

 The ABSW’s science writers' awards ran continuously from 1966 to 2007, with the support of a variety of sponsors.
 Over these years the awards became the "Oscars" of science writing, and served as a model for similar schemes all over the world.
-With support from Janssen Research and Development, the ABSW re-established the awards in 2010 and through Janssen's continued support the Awards are now secure into the future.
-The Royal Society, IOP publishing and the Institute of Physics, Good Thinking, NUJ/Stephen White Bequest and Richard Gregory have also supported the Awards enabling additional categories and prize money.
+With support from Johnson & Johnson Innovation the ABSW re-established the awards in 2010 and through their continued support the Awards are now secure into the future.
+The Royal Society, IOP publishing and the Institute of Physics, Good Thinking, NUJ/Stephen White Bequest, the Dr Katharine Giles Fund and Richard Gregory have also supported the Awards enabling additional categories and prize money.

-The ABSW’s awards aim to reward excellence in science journalism and writing and are judged by a panel of highly credible and respected judges.
+The ABSW’s awards aim to reward excellence in science, technology, engineering and mathematics journalism and writing and are judged by a panel of credible and respected judges.

-In 2014 the following awards open for entry on Wednesday 12 February 2014 (prize money is given in brackets):
+In 2018 the following awards are open for entry (prize money is given in brackets):

-The NUJ Stephen White Award for best communication and reporting of science in a non science context (£500).
-This Award is made in memory of Stephen White a highly influential science communicator who sadly died in 2010.
-The Award is possible due to a bequest by Stephen’s wife Elizabeth.
+The NUJ Stephen White Award for best communication and reporting of science in a non science context (£600).
+This Award is made in memory of Stephen White, a highly influential science communicator who sadly died in 2010.
+The Award is possible due to a donation from Stephen’s widow Elizabeth.

 The best newcomer award (£200)

 The best student science journalist (£200).
 Scientists winning this award will be offered a one day media skills training course run by the Royal Society and funded by the Dr Katharine Giles Fund.

 European Science Writer of the Year - British Entrant.
 The winner of this award will be the British entrant for the European Science Writer of the Year Award